Notes on the Geography of New Zealand: Dunedin 2 (Institutional)

 The facade is long, befitting what was once New Zealand's busiest railway station.

-The architect was George Troup, who emigrated from Scotland at age 21 and became a draftsman at New Zealand Railways.
+The architect was George Troup, who emigrated from Scotland at 21 and became a draftsman at New Zealand Railways.
 He eventually got a nickname: "Gingerbread George."
+I wonder if he hated it or just smiled.

 There he is at the bottom.
 The E.R. at the top is a bit tricky for those of us accustomed to decades of Elizabeth.
 Anyway, we can step inside.